aerogear/aerogear-unifiedpush-server/README.md

 ##### Add a datasource for the UnifiedPush database

 The module for MySQL can be found in ```databases/src/main/resources/modules/com/mysql```.
-Copy this module to JBoss AS modules directory:
+Copy this module to JBoss AS/EAP modules directory.
+Path to modules is ${JBOSS_HOME}/modules for JBoss AS and ${JBOSS_HOME}/modules/system/layers/base for JBoss EAP:

 ```
-cp -r databases/src/main/resources/modules/com /Path/to/JBossAS/modules/
+cp -r databases/src/main/resources/modules/com /Path/to/ApplicationServer/modules/
 ```

 We also need the mysql driver copied to this module:

 ```
-mvn dependency:copy -Dartifact=mysql:mysql-connector-java:5.1.18 -DoutputDirectory=/Path/to/JBossAS/modules/com/mysql/jdbc/main/
+mvn dependency:copy -Dartifact=mysql:mysql-connector-java:5.1.18 -DoutputDirectory=/Path/to/ApplicationServer/modules/com/mysql/jdbc/main/
 ```

 Next, start your server: